 However, as there is an estuary, the beach isn’t good for snorkeling despite the clear waters.
 It is perfect for swimming though!

-Playa Iguanita is much bigger than I thought it was, so you can walk up and down the shore to find the perfect spot.
+Playa Iguanita is much bigger than it seems, so you can walk up and down the shore to find the perfect spot.

 For our first visit, we spent the day swimming at the beach.
 Then for our second and third visit, we went surfing!